shimspedy/sengov/content/washington/smith-adam/_index.md

 ## Energy & Environment
 I am committed to conserving our natural resources for future generations.
 Protecting our environment is a priority of mine – and I support legislative efforts that work towards that end.
 The recent changes in our capacity to access domestic resources have changed the energy and economic landscape in the United States.
 While I understand the many potential short term upsides that these developments present, we must look to long term environmental realities that we face as a nation, and as a world.

+## Education
+It is critical that we set realistic goals to hold schools accountable for providing the education students deserve while taking into consideration the unique challenges that must be overcome in the classroom.
+Our education system must support and revitalize our public schools instead of labeling them as failing when they are not.